Our blog

 We work directly with clients (no outsourced assignments or communicating via intermediaries) and offer them a turnkey web solution — strategy, design, development, support, and hosting.
 We’ve worked in domains such as media & publishing, manufacturing, conferences, recruitment, and even for other design studios.
 However, what sets us apart is our priority towards projects that are meaningful and serving society.
 Nearly two-thirds of our work is in the education (e.g. universities, science outreach, etc.) and non-profit (policy & advocacy, health, public interest campaigns, philanthropy, etc.) space.

 We’re incorporated in New Delhi but in practice, we’re a fully remote organisation.
-Our team members are distributed between New Delhi, Bangalore and Phnom Penh (Cambodia).
+Our team members are distributed between New Delhi, Mumbai, Bangalore, and Phnom Penh (Cambodia).
 And we occasionally share our learnings with the web community at conferences around the world.

 Our Expectations